Basay, Negros Oriental

-Basay, officially the Municipality of Basay, is a municipality in the province of Negros Oriental, Philippines.
+Basay, officially the Municipality of Basay (/bɑːˈsaɪ/ bah-SY; Lungsod sa Basay; Banwa sang Basay; Bayan ng Basay), is a municipality in the province of Negros Oriental, Philippines.
 According to the 2024 census, it has a population of 30,018 people.

 Etymology

 The name stems from the abundance of natural springs in the area, which are locally called "busay."
 The name was later changed from "Busay" to "Basay" during the Spanish era for unknown reasons.